The Nature of Science

 The human face of science

-Einstein’s paradigm shift is NOS so can be examined, Lavoisier’s paradigm shift is TOK so cannot be examined!!!!
+Einstein’s paradigm shift is NOS so can be assessed, Lavoisier’s paradigm shift is TOK so cannot be assessed!!!!

 So what is the best way to incorporate NOS into your teaching?